-STAT 190 - Basic Statistics 3 hours
+STAT 190 - Basic Statistics

 An introduction to descriptive and inferential statistics with practical applications.
 Prerequisite: satisfactory completion of the essential skills requirement in mathematics.
-May not be taken for credit after successful completion of STAT 290.
+A student who has completed STAT 290 may subsequently enroll in STAT 190, counting both grades in grade point average, but receiving credit toward graduation only for STAT 190.